By Clair Robins

 Fun fact: North Dakota grows the most sun flowers in America.
 But you might not believe it since most of us think of cold and snow when we imagine the state!
 This state also loves black licorice jelly beans better than any other flavor.

 Ohio is known for exporting rubber and oil.
-However, the state imports a lot of other dark substances—black licorice jelly beans!
+However, the state imports are of the dairy-agricultural variety.
+Specifically buttered popcorn!
+Ohio was a black licorice lover last year, but has flipped for the new buttery king of jelly beans.

 Oklahoma has the most man-made lakes in the country.
 It also hauls in lots of man-made green apple jelly beans; the favorite flavor of Oklahomans.